Citrus College Course Outline of Record

 Course Objectives

-- Given specific building survey data, demonstrate ability to identify building boundaries.
+- Given specific building survey data, demonstrate ability to identify building and civil improvement boundaries.

-- Conduct survey measurements of angles and distances on actual construction project sites.
+- Conduct survey measurements of distances, cuts, fills, and alignment for civil construction sites.

-- Understand the layout of building footprints on sites.
+- Understand the layout of building and civil construction.

 - Apply Differential Leveling techniques.